 If you want some serious lighting and don’t mind spending more, you can go with a standalone work light.
 These LED lights are great for lighting up the whole cooktop and surrounding area.
 Additionally, you can use them for various other things when not in use at your griddle, so there’s added utility to these.

 You won’t always find yourself cooking in the dark, but if you do have to deal with this from time to time, you’ll be glad you have a proper tool to get the job done.

 Griddling cooking can be a dirty job.
 Lots of oil and grease sizzling and popping on the cooktop surface.
 You may not think much of it until one of your favorite pairs of pants or shirts gets a grease stain on it.

 I’ve had to throw out my fair share of clothes because I got grease stains on them I couldn’t get out.
-Having a proper apron can save you money by protecting the clothes you are wearing from stains you may not get out.
+Having a proper apron can save you money by protecting your clothes from stains you may not get out.

-There are lots of affordable options out there that will allow you to cook without the worry of ruining your outfit.
+There are many affordable options out there that will allow you to cook without the worry of ruining your outfit.

 If you don’t have an apron, I suggest not waiting as long as I did, and you go ahead and pick one up.

 There are so many great accessories and tools out there for griddle cooking.
 Some are essential, and some are nice to have specialty tools that can really help certain situations.
 It just depends on what types of foods you like to cook and how frequently you cook them.